NA-Jalilius/URMobileCodingChallenge/README.md

 For more information about the Retrofit library, please refer to  : https://github.com/square/retrofit

+And I would like to thank the developers team that offer us this library 👍😍

 For my REST client, I've used Restrofit synchronus request to get the data.
 Althought we can use asynchronus requests also !

-# Some pictures of the app execution 😄
+## Some pictures of the app execution 😄
 <p>
     <img src="https://github.com/NA-Jalilius/URMobileCodingChallenge/blob/master/app/src/main/res/drawable/all_repos_view.png" />
     <img src="https://github.com/NA-Jalilius/URMobileCodingChallenge/blob/master/app/src/main/res/drawable/first_view.png" />
 </p>

-# And the chosen symbolic Icon was (You can guess what the abbr.
+## And the chosen symbolic Icon was (You can guess what the abbr.
 "UR MCC" stands for 😏 )

 <p>
     <img src="https://github.com/NA-Jalilius/URMobileCodingChallenge/blob/master/app/src/main/ic_launcher_icone-web.png" width = "130" height = "130"/>